swcoughlan/ssd-aok-analysis/README.md

 fact sheet maps.
 The grid has already been created and can simply be loaded.
 I think it might be best if this portion is eventually wrrapped into a function.
-The only things that will change here are potentially the questions to be analyzed which can be specified/modified as vector which can be used as one of the function arguments.
+The only things that will change here are potentially the questions to be analysed which can be specified/modified as vector which can be used as one of the function arguments.

 It is important to note that all hexagons with \>= 2 Ki and \>= 2